 While I was there, the city impressed my in many ways.
 But there was something that did not make my visit a good experience.
 I did not find the people warm or welcoming to tourists.
 In fact, many were downright cold and rude.
-For more about Phnom Penh, and how I feel about this city, watch for my next update about this city.

 Where is Cambodia?